Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

-finishing the proof. \item This is a straightforward induction on the cohomological lengh $l(M^\bullet)$.
-If $l(M^\bullet)=1$, the statement is true by assumption.
-If $l(M^\bullet)>1$, with $n$ being the largest integer such that $\mathrm{H}^n(M^\bullet)\neq 0$, apply the induction hypothesis to the long exact sequence of cohomology associated to
+finishing the proof. \item In the case when $M^\bullet$ is bounded, this is a straightforward induction on the cohomological lengh $l(M^\bullet)$.
+If $l(M^\bullet)=0$, the statement is true by assumption.
+If $l(M^\bullet)>0$, with $n$ being the largest integer such that $\mathrm{H}^n(M^\bullet)\neq 0$, apply the induction hypothesis to the long exact sequence of cohomology associated to the distinguished triangle